barkincavdaroglu/Swift-Matrix-Package/README.md

 10. Vector Operations

 # Matrix Structure
-There are 2 "data structures" that you can use in calling the operations listed above.
+There are 2 data structures that you can use for the operations listed above.
 First one is standard 2D Array where each array represents a row of matrix.
 And second one is Matrix struct, 1D array that is more efficient than 2D.
 Currently, there are 4 ways to initialize Matrix:

 ```
 let matrix = Matrix(values: [Double])